top of page

 The process of fulfilling God’s eternal plan is what we call the "Journey of Spiritual Life."
 Regarding this journey, there is a clear typology in the Old Testament: the Israelites' journey from Egypt to Canaan.
 This time, we use the Israelites' journey from Egypt, through the wilderness, and into Canaan as the background to discuss the spiritual experience of Christians entering the fullness of Christ.

-1 Corinthians 10:1-6 mentions that our ancestors were under the cloud and passed through the sea, referring to the Israelites coming out of Egypt and crossing the Red Sea.
+1 Corinthians 10:1-6 mentions that our forefathers were under the cloud and passed through the sea, referring to the Israelites coming out of Egypt and crossing the Red Sea.
 Later, they ate spiritual food and drank spiritual water.
 This means that while walking through the wilderness, God provided manna from heaven for them to eat and caused water to flow from the rock to sustain them.
 However, on this journey, most of the Israelites failed to enter Canaan and instead died in the wilderness.
 This serves as a warning for believers in the last days.

 Therefore, we must specifically highlight two aspects of the spiritual experience of Christians: the first is the goal, and the second is the path.